talisma-cassoma/pcb-components-detection-recognition/README.md

 ### THE TEST

-To test the the models you only need de results. its also commented
+To test the models you only need the results. its also commented

 yolov5 allows you to test the model using videos images even your web camera if you setup it your machine

 ### ABOUT THE RESULTS

+(see the short video demo: <a href="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:6893204326802948096">here</a>)
 <br>
 <p align="center">
   <IMG src="yolov5s_results15/labels_correlogram.jpg"  width="30%">